Eburonia/Japanese-Restaurant-Shibuya/README.md

 ### Header

-* <b>Header</b> - The header exists out of the restaurant logo, navigation bar, and the preferred website language using clickable language flags 'English or Dutch' and is automatically loaded on every page.
+* <b>Header</b> - The header is located at the top of every page and exists out of the restaurant logo, navigation bar, and the preferred website language using clickable language flags 'English or Dutch' and is automatically loaded on every page.
 * <b>Restaurant Logo</b> - The restaurant logo on the upper left side indicates the website is about a Japanese restaurant named Shibuya and is a clickable anchor element always linking to the website's index page.
 * <b>The Navigation Bar</b> - The navigation bar is part of the header to let the visitor intuitively find it.
 The Bootstrap CSS wireframe is used for creating the navigation bar.
 The current page the visitor is on is indicated by underlining the page in the navigation bar.
 Hovering the remaining links in the navigation bar will change the colour of the link from a white colour to an orange colour, telling the visitor that it is clickable.
 The navigation bar will collapse in a hamburger-styled menu when viewed on smaller devices like a smartphone.